JConfMexico/jalapenio/README.md

+---
-# Jalapenio Unconference by JConf Mexico
+title: Jalapenio Unconference by JConfMexico
+layout: home
+---

 Welcome to **Jalapenio Unconference**, an event organized by [JConf Mexico](https://github.com/JConfMexico) focusing on JVM and modern JVM technologies.